Skip to main content

 • boto3: AWS SDK used for downloading model weights from S3 cloud storage at service startup.

-The classifier expert interacts with the following components:
+The classification expert interacts with the following components:

-• Expert Orchestrator_: Invokes the classifier expert over HTTP by posting ExpertInput payloads (containing a base64-encoded image) and receives ClassificationResponse payloads with the computed severity score.
-The Orchestrator treats all classifier experts uniformly through their standardized REST API.
+• Expert Orchestrator: Invokes the classification expert over HTTP by posting ExpertInput payloads (containing a base64-encoded image) and receives SignSeverityAssessment or SignPresenceAssessment payloads with the computed assessment.
+The Orchestrator treats all classification experts uniformly through their standardized REST API.

 • Model weights storage (AWS S3): At startup, the service retrieves pretrained model weights from S3 using the path specified in its configuration.